vnglst/tafels.app/README.md

 git push # 😸
 ```

-## Conclusions about sapper and svelte
+## About Sapper and Svelte

 Needs some polishing here and there (lots of bug fixes with every new version) but in general it's pretty cool.
 Less code & a faster user experience.
-Built-in animations are a big win (always a pain with React) and the routing solution that sappers offers (also for SPA's) is a godsend compared to React Router.
+Built-in animations are a big win (always a pain with React) and the routing solution that Sapper offers (also for SPA's) is a godsend compared to React Router.

-Still figering out svelte's state management solution, which is an improvement on Redux, but I also ran into some gotcha's.
+Still figuring out Svelte's state management solution, which is an improvement on Redux, but I also ran into some gotcha's.

 ## Credits